TikhonJelvis/RL-book/book/chapter14/chapter14.md

 $$L_T \geq log T \sum_{a|\Delta_a > 0} \frac 1 {\Delta_a}  \geq \log T \sum_{a|\Delta_a > 0} \frac {\Delta_a} {KL(\mathcal{R}^a||\mathcal{R}^{a^*})}$$
 \end{theorem}

+\index{multi-armed bandits!logarithmic total regret}

 This makes intuitive sense because it would be hard for an algorithm to have low total regret if the KL Divergence of arm reward-distributions (relative to the optimal arm's reward-distribution) are low (i.e., arms that look distributionally-similar to the optimal arm) but the Gaps (Expected Rewards of Arms relative to Optimal Arm) are not small - these are the MAB problem instances where the algorithm will have a hard time isolating the optimal arm simply from reward samples (we'd get similar sampling reward-distributions of arms), and suboptimal arm selections would inflate the Total Regret.

 ### Upper Confidence Bound Algorithms

+\index{multi-armed bandits!optimism in the face of uncertainty}

 Now we come to an important idea that is central to many algorithms for MAB.
 This idea goes by the catchy name of *Optimism in the Face of Uncertainty*.
 As ever, this idea is best understood with intuition first, followed by mathematical rigor.
 To develop intuition, imagine you are given 3 arms.
 You'd like to develop an estimate of $Q(a) = \mathbb{E}[r|a]$ for each of the 3 arms $a$.
 After playing the arms a few times, you start forming beliefs in your mind of what the $Q(a)$ might be for each arm.
 Unlike the simple algorithms we've seen so far where one averaged the sample rewards for each arm to maintain a $\hat{Q}(a)$ estimate for each $a$, here we maintain the sampling distribution of the mean rewards (for each $a$) that represents our (probabilistic) beliefs of what $Q(a)$ might be for each arm $a$.